-Skateboarding is one of the world’s most popular and fastest growing alternative sports, as evidenced by its inclusion in the 2020 Tokyo Olympic Games.
+Skateboarding is one of the world’s most popular and fastest growing alternative sports, as evidenced by its inclusion in the Olympic Games.
 From the outside, skateboarding can seem difficult to understand.
 It is one of the few physical activities that is not limited by rules and regulations.
 This is what makes skateboarding so unique.
 Many choose skateboarding as a hobby, while others may take it to the most elite level of competition.
 SWA caters for all skateboarders in Western Australia, no matter the reason they get on board.

 SWA has established relationships with many councils in the Perth metropolitan area and regional WA.
 SWA has the experience and the network to assist councils on issues such as the planning and implementation of skateparks, skateboarding events coordination and authentic insights into the skateboarding industry.